 In addition to solicitation by mail, proxies may be solicited by our directors, officers or employees in person, by telephone or by other means of communication, for which no additional compensation will be paid.
-We have also engaged Alliance Advisors LLC to assist in the solicitation and distribution of proxies, and Alliance will receive a fee of approximately \$20,000, plus reasonable out-of-pocket costs and expenses, for its services.
+We have also engaged Alliance Advisors LLC to assist in the solicitation and distribution of proxies, and Alliance will receive fees of approximately \$25,000, plus reasonable out-of-pocket costs and expenses, for their services.
 Brokerage houses, nominees, fiduciaries and other custodians will be requested to forward soliciting materials to beneficial owners and will be reimbursed for their reasonable out-of-pocket expenses incurred in sending proxy materials to beneficial owners.